RavensbourneWebMedia/UX-design/sessions/05/README.md

 * What are the **key features**?
 * What is the **use case**?

 The points above are the bare minimum of what your presentation should include.
-You're very welcome to present them in a different order and include other aspects (such as your *creative process*) which you consider relevant.
+You're very welcome to present them in a different order and include any other aspects (such as your *creative process*, what you discovered in your *user interviews* and *user testing*, etc.) which you consider relevant.

 ### How long should our presentation be?